mturk/svcbatch/docs/building.md

-For debug and development purposes you can compile SvcBatch with the `_DBGSAVE` option that will enable internal tracing to `SvcBatch.debug.log` file.
+For debug and development purposes you can compile SvcBatch with the `_DBGSAVE` option that will enable internal tracing to `SvcBatch.dbg` file.

 This option can be enabled at compile time by using the following: